-I am ashamed to admit that growing up I was never too excited on spending my holidays in Syria.
+I am ashamed to admit that growing up I was never too excited on spending my summer holidays in Syria.
 As a teen growing up between the States and Europe, most of my friends couldn’t even place Syria on a map.
-Beirut was always much more 'happening' and honestly I didn't like the chaos of the noisy traffic in Damascus, the old broken down taxis with faux fur lined interiors honking away, the bleak and grey architecture combined with the outdoor neon office lighting that made up most of the city’s infrastructure.
+Beirut was always much more fun and exciting.
+I didn’t like the chaos of the noisy traffic in Damascus, the old broken down taxis with faux fur lined interiors honking away, the bleak architecture combined with the outdoor neon lighting that made up most of the city’s infrastructure.
 A couple of road trips and adventures later though, I discovered a raw beauty in cities like Aleppo and places like Hama, Palmyra and Latakia.
 It was a complete discovery, the cultural value of these places the history so easily accessible and well of course the food.
 Now I wonder about the people I met on those journeys and what they have been through and regret not having spent more time appreciating them and exploring my father’s country more when I had the chance.

-What happened to the family who’s home we went to visit in Ma’loula the ancient town built on a rugged mountainside not too far from Damascus known as one of three remaining villages in the world where Western Neo-Aramaic is spoken, They invitingly opened their home to us and although they spoke a language I couldn’t understand, I enjoyed their smiles, their warm hospitality, the endless cups of black tea and sweets and knew this was an experience I would appreciate one day.
-Had they fallen victim to the sickening violence that has apparently wiped out and destroyed the entire town?
+I often question what happened to the family who’s home we went to visit in Maa’loula the ancient town built on a rugged mountainside not too far from Damascus known as one of three remaining villages in the world where Western Neo-Aramaic is spoken, They invitingly opened their home to us and although they spoke a language I couldn’t understand, I enjoyed their smiles, their warm hospitality, the endless cups of black tea and sweets.
+Had they fallen victim to the atrocious violence that apparently wiped out and destroyed the town?
+How will I ever know?

-What about the beautiful lady who sold wooden backgammon boards from her store in Old Town?
-I remember how she happily and so meticulously gift wrapped my purchases and shared her excitement for a slowly developing Syria that was starting to open doors to the outside world.
-Although I always felt like an outsider being that I am only half Syrian, I always felt like I was being taken back in time walking around Old Town Damascus and was living and breathing a scene from a movie.
-I wish I could visit her, and I wonder if she's still there or fallen victim to the violence?
+What about the lady who sold wooden and pearl backgammon boards from her beautiful artisanal antique store in Old Town Damascus?
+I remember how she happily and so meticulously gift wrapped my purchases while sharing her excitement for a slowly developing Syria that was starting to open doors to the outside world.
+I wish I could visit her, and I wonder if she’s still there or fallen victim to the violence?